Enceladus: Orbit and rotation

+Enceladus is Saturn's second smallest major moon.
+It is about one-tenth the diameter of Titan, Saturn's largest moon.

-Enceladus is one of the major inner satellites of Saturn along with Dione, Tethys, and Mimas.
+Enceladus is the second major moon from Saturn.
 It orbits at 238000 km from Saturn's center and 180000 km from its cloud tops, between the orbits of Mimas and Tethys.
 It orbits Saturn every 32.9 hours, fast enough for its motion to be observed over a single night of observation.

 Enceladus is currently in a 2:1 mean-motion orbital resonance with Dione, completing two orbits around Saturn for every one orbit completed by Dione.
 This resonance maintains Enceladus's orbital eccentricity (0.0047), which is known as a forced eccentricity.
 This non-zero eccentricity results in tidal deformation of Enceladus.
 The dissipated heat resulting from this deformation is the main heating source for Enceladus's geologic activity.

 Enceladus orbits within the densest part of Saturn's E ring, the outermost of its major rings, and is the main source of the ring's material composition.

 Like most of Saturn's larger satellites, Enceladus rotates synchronously with its orbital period, keeping one face pointed toward Saturn.
 Unlike Earth's Moon, Enceladus does not appear to librate more than 1.5° about its spin axis.
 However, analysis of the shape of Enceladus suggests that at some point it was in a 1:4 forced secondary spin–orbit libration.
 This libration could have provided Enceladus with an additional heat source.